Rental under Law 887 in Monaco: How to benefit from it?

 Does an existing tenant have priority rights in case of sale?

 Yes.
-If the landlord decides to sell the property while it is occupied, the existing tenant may benefit from a priority right.
-This means they must be informed of the sale and can purchase the property with priority over other buyers.
-This mechanism protects eligible tenants from eviction due to resale.
+If the landlord decides to sell the property while it is occupied, the current tenant may benefit from a priority right.
+This means they must be informed of the sale and are given priority to purchase the property before any other buyer.
+This mechanism protects eligible tenants from eviction due to a resale.

 Can a Law 887 property be rented for professional use?

-Yes, under conditions.
-An eligible tenant may occupy the property as their primary residence while carrying out a liberal activity there, such as doctor, lawyer or consultant.
-This is possible if condominium rules allow it and if the main purpose of the property remains residential use.
+Yes, under certain conditions.
+An eligible tenant may occupy the property as their main residence while also carrying out a liberal profession there, such as a doctor, lawyer, or consultant.
+This is only allowed if the building’s co-ownership rules permit it and the primary use remains residential.

 Can rent increase every year?

-Yes, if included in the lease.
+Yes, if the lease provides for it.
 An annual indexation clause may be included in the contract.
-It allows the rent to be adjusted each year according to the variation in the consumer price index published by INSEE.
+It allows the rent to be adjusted each year according to changes in the consumer price index published by INSEE.
 This increase is capped at that variation.
-Without such a clause, rent remains fixed for the entire lease duration.
+Without such a clause, the rent remains fixed for the entire duration of the lease.

 What happens at the end of the 6-year lease?

 At the end of the lease, the landlord may choose not to renew it.
-They do not need to justify their decision.
-However, they must respect the notice period set in the contract, usually 3 to 6 months.
-If neither party expresses the wish to terminate, the lease is tacitly renewed for another 6-year period.
+They are not required to justify their decision, but must respect the notice period set in the contract, usually 3 to 6 months.
+If neither party expresses a wish to terminate the lease, it is automatically renewed for another 6-year period.

 Can a Law 887 property be used for seasonal rental?

-No. Seasonal or short-term rental is incompatible with Law 887.
+No. Short-term or seasonal rentals are not compatible with the Law 887 regime.
 The lease must have a minimum duration of 6 years.
-Any short-term rental would violate the law and expose the landlord to penalties.
+Any short-term rental would violate the law and expose the landlord to sanctions.

 arrow to top